Armored Heart: L'Odeur de l'Amour

 “I don’t mean to tell you you should forget what the dress showed you, Dear,” Seeker whispered over her shoulder.
 “Just that you need to be mindful that it didn’t show it to anyone else.”

 Seeker led them down another handful of corridors, into a large dining hall that smelled of nothing.
 A round, domed space, with tables scattered around it.
-In the center stood a tall and proud statue of Ishi that was as difficult to look away from as the one in the shrine had been.
+In the center stood a tall and proud statue of Ishara that was as difficult to look away from as the one in the shrine had been.
 Lanri found herself entirely focused on it, on the craftsmanship showing the muscles in her thighs and the texture of her skin.
 A faint tug on her hand insisted she follow it, and soon after, she was pressed down into a chair.

 The statue seemed to look at her, to see her, personally.
 It was like it smiled at her with the same excitement as the other one.
 She heard someone say something, but wasn’t particularly eager to find out what it was about.

 Until Seeker stuck a hand in front of her face, and snapped her fingers.
 Lanri blinked a few times, and shook her head to look up at the Heartwarden.
-“What is it?” she quietly asked.
+“What is it?”
+She quietly asked.

 Seeker rolled her eyes, and gave her a patient smile.
 “I said, what do you want to eat?”

-“Eat?” she asked, before remembering she was allegedly in a dining hall.
+“Eat?”
+She asked, before remembering she was allegedly in a dining hall.
 She looked around for a moment, and saw the various faithfull spread around, contenting themselves with food that looked entirely inadequate to Lanri.
 Vegetables, soups, and little slices of bread with jelly on them seemed to be the day’s menu.
 She looked around for anything appetizing she could point to and ask for, something that would resolve that hunger she’d been managing to ignore since waking up, and nothing looked remotely adequate.

 It all looked appetizing enough, especially compared to what the more appearance-minded elites of Astoria ate.
 But she needed cheeses and meats before she’d consider soups and marmalade.
 She wanted a rack of ribs glazed with spiced honey and glasses of milk.
 She wanted a thick stew, rich with onions, garlic, and beef.
 She wanted beer, and bread, and the kind of meal that would put some meat back on her bones.